OmarShafie/hadith/README.md

 - semi-responsivness
 - view top down
 - Sanad Search (squence of rawi's)
+- Error Handling

 Next Steps (I know how to do):
-  - Error Handling + Infinite loop breaks
+  - select list of wanted ahadith
   - name to suggest (AJAX XML): UI search for rawi by name and tag it
-  - select list of wanted ahadith

 Known bugs:
 - tooltip on vertical